Magnetic-Fox/Mail2Fax/README.md

 ### Testing

-Now, if everything was congifured properly, You can just send yourself an e-mail containing `[FAX]` at the beginning of the mail subject (or other string, You decided to choose).
+Now, if everything was configured properly, You can just send yourself an e-mail containing `[FAX]` at the beginning of the mail subject (or other string, You decided to choose).
 You can do it locally or remotely (if You're using Fetchmail).
 When the message will arrive it'll make all that "machinery" run the Python code, which will process the message and then - send it as a fax to the chosen phone number. :)

 ## Known problems